IowaDave/avr-dx/_posts/2024-04-27-understanding-the-device-header-file.md

+---
+description: Explores the device header file that names all the registers and bitfields
+title: "Understanding the Device Header File"
+---

 # Understanding the Device Header File

 Two documents spell out pretty much everything there is to know about an AVR microcontroller: